 If you have a scenario you could extract the player train tasks to a ThirdRails timetable.

-- From the Integrated Real Time Trains service (UK only)
+- From a Integrated Real World service (UK (Realtime Trains) and Europe (DB))

 Get a timetable by simply selecting one from the available real timetables.
 These timetables are mostly used for so called Real Drives.
 (Follow the link for more info on that)